Retainers after braces: what are teeth retainers used for?

 All retainers should be worn every day, but as for how long you have to wear your retainer each day, there is no single answer.
 It depends on the type of dental retainer you choose:

-• Fixed retainers after orthodontics, as their name suggests, are immovable, so the patient will always wear them.
+- Fixed retainers after orthodontics, as their name suggests, are immovable, so the patient will wear them until advised otherwise by their orthodontic practitioner.

 When can I stop wearing my retainer?